안녕하세요! 토미입니다.

 My brother went to Busan on Sunday.

-In this sentence, when you use only the past tense 갔다 “went”, you can simply tell me that your brother’s action occurred in the past.
+In this sentence, when you use only the past tense 갔다 “went,” you can tell me that your brother’s action occurred in the past.

 However, it is not clear if his action is completed or not.

-Therefore, this sentence has a nuance, which expresses not only that your brother went to Busan, but he also might still be in Busan currently.
+Therefore, this sentence has a nuance, which expresses that your brother went to Busan and might still be in Busan.

 오빠는 일요일에 부산에 갔었다.